Over the years, I had many local people knock on my door or come up to me to ask whether I was ‘the chicken man’…

+Several different water containers are available, suitable for young chicks to a large flock of hens.
 Water containers (also called drinkers) need to keep the water clean and free of droppings.
 They shouldn’t tip over easily and should be easy for you to clean out daily or at least every other day.

 Drinkers should store enough water to last all day with some spare capacity for hot days, and as a general rule of thumb, I allow a litre capacity per chicken plus a litre spare.

 Hybrid chickens are generally better for beginners.
 They are usually vaccinated, lay better than pure breeds, are friendly and aren’t too flighty.

 If you are thinking of getting some pure breed chickens, then look through our Chicken Breeds section but keep in mind you may have to travel and book some rare breeds in advance.

 Think about what size of birds you can accommodate in the space available – Large fowl or bantams.
-Unless you have a fairly large set-up, it is advisable not to mix different sized birds to have fewer problems with pecking.
+Unless you have a fairly large set-up, it is advisable not to mix different sized birds to have fewer problems with bullying.